-Countries with high income inequality tend to have low intergenerational mobility.
+Countries or regions with high income inequality tend to have low intergenerational mobility.

 Author's main message

-Income inequality and lack of intergenerational mobility seem to go hand-in-hand.
-This is worrying for public policy as it implies that income differentials persist because opportunities to succeed depend on one’s social origins.
-Promoting intergenerational mobility may make societies both more egalitarian and more efficient.
-The expectation that people, whatever their social origin, can raise their standard of living is a powerful incentive to human capital accumulation and personal effort.
-Policies to counteract disparities in family background, such as education interventions for poor children, may foster intergenerational mobility.
+Income inequality seems to go hand-in-hand with a lack of intergenerational mobility.
+This is worrying from a policy perspective since it implies that income differentials persist over time because opportunities to succeed in life are not equally distributed across a society but depend on an individual’s social origins.
+Promoting intergenerational mobility may make societies not only more egalitarian but also more efficient.
+The expectation that people, whatever their social origins, can raise their standard of living is a powerful incentive to human capital accumulation and individual effort.
+Policies that counteract disparities in family background, such as educational interventions targeted at the children of the poor, may foster intergenerational mobility.

-Societies have long debated whether inequality is good or bad for society.
-While those in favor of policies to reduce inequality stress that at high levels it may endanger social justice and social cohesion, opponents assert that income differences reflect individual efforts and such redistributive policies could curb individual incentives.
+Societies have long debated whether inequality is good or bad.
+While those in favor of policies to reduce inequality stress that high levels of inequality may endanger social justice and social cohesion, opponents assert that income differences reflect individual efforts and such redistributive policies could curb individual incentives.
 Understanding whether income inequality is a symptom of social injustice is essential for determining when income inequality becomes intolerable and how much redistribution is needed.
-A strong dependence of individual outcomes on social origins may not only be inegalitarian, but may also limit the poor’s incentives to invest in human capital and exert productive effort.
-The equality-of-opportunity approach argues that income differences arising from circumstances independent of individual effort, such as parental background and social origins, are unjust and should be remedied through policy measures .
+The equality of opportunity approach argues that income differences that arise from circumstances independent of individual effort, such as parental background and social origins, are unjust and should be remedied through policy measures .
 The approach distinguishes between such income differences and those for which individuals are responsible, which are viewed as essential to preserve incentives and foster human capital investments and economic growth.
 One way to analyze the relationship between income inequality and family background is to explore intergenerational mobility to determine whether individuals’ incomes (and other relevant outcomes such as educational attainment) are positively associated with parental incomes.
-If studies find that income inequality is matched by sustained mobility over generations, income inequality would be less important an issue, whereas a finding of lack of mobility would be a symptom of persistent social segmentation requiring policy attention.
+If studies find that income inequality is matched by sustained mobility over generations, that would make income inequality a less important issue.
+A finding of lack of mobility would be a symptom of persistent social segmentation that is in need of policy attention.

 Discussion of pros and cons

 Looking at income correlations between siblings offers another approach to understanding the impacts of social origins (both the family and the surrounding social environment) on inequality.
-Siblings share not only a family “community” but may also share the social environment in which the family is embedded, including schools and neighbors.
+Siblings s hare not only a family, but may also share the social environment in which the family is embedded, including schools and neighbors.

 A related area of research considers the long-term influence of community effects, as measured by key indicators of social origins, with a special focus on the quality of schools and neighbors.
-These studies attempt to identify causal effects rather than simple statistical associations by exploiting random variation in the allocation of individuals to schools and neighbors, often as a result of social programs that change a child’s social environment.
-The debate on whether community effects exert additional effects on income inequality has not yet been resolved.
+These studies attempt to identify causal effects rather than simple statistical associations by exploiting random variation in the allocation of individuals to schools and neighbors, often as a result of social programs that change a child's social environment.
+The debate on whether communities exert additional effects on income inequality has been particularly lively recently.

-The relationship between income inequality and intergenerational mobility: What do we know?
+The relationship between income inequality and intergenerational mobility: What is known?

 From a strictly statistical point of view, the concepts of income inequality and intergenerational mobility are independent.
 However, mounting evidence points toward a negative association between them.
-A graph that has become famous as the “Great Gatsby curve” lines up the intergenerational elasticity of income and the Gini index of income inequality across countries .
-The intergenerational elasticity of income, an inverse measure of intergenerational mobility, is a widely used measure of the association between parents’ outcomes and their offspring’s outcomes.
-A value of 0.5, for example, means that a 10% change in parents’ income is associated with a 5% change in their offspring’s income in the same direction.
+A graph that has become famous as the “Great Gatsby curve” lines up the intergenerational elasticity of income and the Gini coefficient of income inequality across countries .
+The intergenerational elasticity of income, an inverse measure of intergenerational mobility, is a widely used measure of the association between parents’ outcomes and their offspring's outcomes.
+A value of 0.5, for example, means that a 10% change in parents’ income is associated with a 5% change (half of the percentage change in parents’ income) in their offspring's income in the same direction.
 A status quo society, in which income differences are fully transmitted from one generation to the next, would have an intergenerational elasticity value of 1.
-A perfectly mobile society in which family origins play no role in shaping one’s fortunes would have a value of 0.
-The Great Gatsby curve shows that, across countries, there is a positive relationship between the level of income inequality within the parents’ generation (as measured by the Gini index) and the degree of intergenerational transmission.
+A perfectly mobile society in which family origins play no role in shaping one's fortunes would have a value of 0.
+The Great Gatsby curve shows that, across countries, there is a positive relationship between the level of income inequality within the parents’ generation (as measured by the Gini coefficient) and the degree of intergenerational transmission.